 Somatic Functioning

-In addition to becoming aware of how physical symptoms are connected to emotions and thoughts, SP teaches people how to use their body to regulate the autonomic nervous system and emotions.7 People learn how somatic functions like posture, positioning near or away from others, muscle tension, sensations of the heart beating, and breathing affect emotions and vice versa.
+In addition to becoming aware of how physical symptoms are connected to emotions and thoughts, SP teaches people how to use their bodies to regulate the autonomic nervous system and emotions.7 People learn how somatic functions like posture, positioning near or away from others, muscle tension, sensations of the heart beating, and breathing affect emotions and vice versa.
 Finally, they use this knowledge to induce calm and recover from traumatic memories.2

 Regulation of Autonomic Arousal